 There are 3 main reasons people need to carry body fat.

 1. To store extra calories for later when there is not enough food, or you need to survive a famine.
-In days gone by you might have a great harvest or maybe not, maybe this year things were bad, drought, bugs, rot, who knows.
-Or maybe there was little to no game this week, month or longer.
+In days gone by, you might have a great harvest or maybe not, maybe this year things were bad, drought, bugs, rot, who knows, or maybe there will be little to no game this week, month, or longer.
 You needed stored calories to survive.

-2. To insulate the body from both heat and cold (mostly cold) so that you don’t have to use as much energy for heat, thereby conserving it for life sustaining needs.
+2. To insulate the body from both heat and cold (mostly cold) so that you don’t have to use as much energy for heat, conserving it for life-sustaining needs.
 Hypothermia is no joke.
-We don’t have fur, so our body’s store fat in layers where needed most to protect you from the elements.
+We don’t have fur, so our body stores fat in layers to protect us from the elements.

 3. To cushion and protect the body and its organs from impacts and vibrations.
 Life has always been rough.
-But, in times gone by you had to work with very crude tools in dangerous environments, hunt for food that fought back, protect your family or tribe from other tribes etc. You got beat up a lot and fat is a great cushion to protect you from more serious injuries.
+But, in times gone by, you had to work with very crude tools in dangerous environments, hunt for food that fought back, protect your family or tribe from other tribes, etc. You got beat up a lot and at that time fat is a great cushion to protect you from more serious injuries.

-2 questions that people ask which are both basically the same thing, so we will cover them as one topic so that no matter how you phrased your question it will be properly answered for you.
+2 questions that people ask are both the same thing, so we will cover them as one topic.
+So that no matter how you phrased your question, it will be properly answered for you.